LeeAnnEditor/o365hq/blog/SharePoint Sites and Portals.md

 SharePoint hub sites combine sites together and create a total and consistent description of a project, department, or area.
 All the sites share common branding, theming, and navigation.
-You can add numerous various features, such as News, Events, PowerPoint, and third-party tools.
+You can add numerous features, such as News, Events, PowerPoint, and third-party tools.
 Modular web parts make customizing the hub site easy.
 Adding web parts and customizing them allows organizations to plan the site to suit their needs and set it up as their own.